• Home

 But it has a problem that just won’t go away: the U.S. government becoming its outright adversary.
 For a company carrying a nearly $1 trillion valuation into a public offering, it has been blacklisted twice now by the federal government, forcing investors to consider whether that mega-valuation is fully pricing in the fact that the government is willing to switch off its flagship product overnight.

-But Anthropic hurts itself the most by getting into such a battle with the federal government, Lithicum said, not to mention its theoretical future valuation and stock price.
+But Anthropic hurts itself the most by getting into such a battle with the federal government, Linthicum said, not to mention its theoretical future valuation and stock price.

 Amazon—an Anthropic frenemy?

-It seems strange that the trigger was one of Anthropic’s biggest investors; Amazon, in for some $8 billion with up to $25 billion more committed, and has Anthropic to thank for more than half of its record profits last quarter.
-Media reports say that Amazon researchers tested Fable once it was released, found they could get Fable to cough up software vulnerability information by just rephrasing the question, carried it to the White House, and the export control followed.
+It seems strange that the trigger was one of Anthropic’s biggest investors: Amazon—in for some $8 billion with up to $25 billion more committed—has Anthropic to thank for more than half of its record profits last quarter.
+Media reports say that Amazon researchers tested Fable once it was released; found they could get Fable to cough up software vulnerability information by just rephrasing a question; carried it to the White House; and the export control followed.

-But other analysts are more cynical: after all, Amazon owns a slice of the competition, too.
-The Fortune 1 company sells rival models through its Bedrock platform and is running the same race Anthropic is; so Amazon “will view Anthropic as the enemy in many cases.”
+But other analysts are more cynical: After all, Amazon owns a slice of the competition, too.
+Ranked No. 1 on the Fortune 500, the company sells rival models through its Bedrock platform and is running the same race Anthropic is; so Amazon “will view Anthropic as the enemy in many cases,” Linthicum said.

 Dion Hinchcliffe, an analyst who tracks enterprise AI at the Futurum Group, added that Amazon is losing the frontier lab race, and so it doesn’t much hurt them if the clear leader of the pack trips up.

 How dangerous the flaw even was is itself in contestation.
 Anthropic called the vulnerabilities minor and said rival models—OpenAI’s GPT-5.5 among them—could surface the same thing with no jailbreak at all.
 Dozens of security executives signed a letter Sunday, organized by former Facebook security chief Alex Stamos, calling the capability a normal feature of any model built to write secure code.
-Since the models the government flagged as dangerous, said Veracode co-founder Chris Wysopal, who signed the letter, are the same ones companies use to find flaws in their own code, taking it offline cuts both ways, he said: hurt the attackers and you hurt the defenders too.
+Since the models the government flagged as dangerous are the same ones companies use to find flaws in their own code, taking them offline cuts both ways, said Veracode cofounder Chris Wysopal, who signed the letter.
+Hurt the attackers, and you hurt the defenders too.

 Subscribe to Fortune Gulf Brief.
 Every Tuesday, this new newsletter delivers clear-eyed, authoritative intelligence on the deals, decisions, policies, and power shifts shaping one of the world’s most consequential regions, written for the people who need to act on it.
 Sign up here.